toinsson/pysdtw/README.md

 Torch implementation of the [Soft-DTW algorithm](https://github.com/mblondel/soft-dtw), supports both cpu and gpu hardware.

 This repository started as a fork from this [project](https://github.com/Maghoumi/pytorch-softdtw-cuda).
-The main source is included in the tests repository.
+The original source is included in the tests repository.

 # Installation